-“It’s a pandemic of overcommunication [and overstimulation, if I may add to this] that’s led to an absence of intimacy.” – Mad Men
+“It’s a pandemic of overcommunication [and overstimulation, if I may] that’s led to an absence of intimacy.” – Mad Men

-As far as appearance is concerned, my sense is that Elegance and decorum within public standards have gone disturbingly and devastatingly astray.
-Anything—everything—seems to go now.
+As far as appearance is concerned, anything—everything—seems to go now.
 But we still wear our undies, right?

 A haven for eccentric, thoughtfully crafted and curated info and inspo.